-If the leak is in the skimmer or return, then you will first want to tighten those components to make sure that they are tight on the pool wall.
+If the leak is in the skimmer or return, you will first want to tighten those components to ensure they are tight on the pool wall.
 If there is still a leak, you may have to replace that part.

 Leaks in Your Filter Hose